nykh/qiniu-backup-tool/README.md

 `git clone https://github.com/nykh/qiniu-backup-tool.git`

-Modify **config.ini** for your own application.
+Create a **config.ini** for your own application.
 Each Qiniu bucket comes with a Name, an URL address (under `空间设置->域名设置`).
 You should specify the Name, URL, and the Local Directory you wish the bucket to synch with as a triple in the config file.
 If you wish to synch multiple buckets, concatenate them with a colon `;`.
 For example

 > bucketname = BucketA; BucketB; BucketC

 > bucketurl = http://bucketA/; http://bucketB/; http://bucketC/

 > local_dir = A; B; C

+You can find an example of working config.ini in the `example` folder.

 ### key file